chickenmcniggels/IntuiCAM/docs/getting_started.md

 ## First Steps

 🚧 **Note**: IntuiCAM is currently in active development.
 The user interface and workflows are being implemented.
+### Part Setup and Default Steps
+When you import a model, IntuiCAM opens the **Part Setup** tab.
+The top portion contains orientation and chuck settings.
+Below that, a timeline displays four predefined machining steps:

+1. **Contouring**
+2. **Threading**
+3. **Chamfering**
+4. **Parting**

+These steps are created automatically and can be toggled on or off before you generate the toolpath.

 ### Current Status